Literature / Dying of the Light

 - Verbal Tic: Ruark's "eh?"
 He says it all the time, utter truth.

-- Weapon of Choice: When people start to turn up dead by firearm, Jaan realizes that Bretan is about.
+- Weapon of Choice: When people start to turn up dead by firearm rather than lasers, Jaan realizes that Bretan is about.

 - Would Hit a Girl: Myrik.